byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ---
-title: Bio-philia Living Design - Proof of concept Urban Creative Eco-living.
+title: Vivarium ~ place of life - Proof of concept Urban Creative Eco-living.
 date: 2021-02-28
 ---

+# Bio*Philia* Living: Designing For Connection
-# Bio*Philia* Living Design ~ Learning to live in the light of Nature.
+***Bio-logical Body And Earth Care; Learning to live in the light of Nature.***

-*An archaic revival, the sharing of a living language, learning how to discover patterns which are deep, and capable of generating life.*
+***An archaic revival, the sharing of a living language, learning how to discover patterns which are deep, and capable of generating life.***

 *Proof of concept: Oct 2016 - Jan 2020 (guest reviews available upon request)*

 ## *Bio-Logical Body And Earth Care, Living Soil To Soul.*

 She does not ask herself what the world needs.
 She asks herself what makes her come alive, and then begins doing it; what the world needs is people who have come alive.

-**The cultivation of a symbiotic habitat, that honors the individual as a *biological organism* in the *built environment*, within the *biophysical environment.***
+**The cultivation of a mutually symbiotic habitat, that honors the individual as a *biological organism* in the *built environment*, within the *biophysical environment.***

 ### Becoming a part of the circle of life.
 The *symbiotic relationships* and feelings generated between *Wo-Man and Mother Earth* (environment) are highlighted, not human and 'things'.